quiqr/quiqr-book/content/docs/poppygo-app/30-site-configuration/2-content-model-configuration/container-field-types/accordion.md

 # Accordion

 The `accordion` field is a container field.
 It can define multiple input fields, which are displayed as subform.
+The output is an array of dictionaries.

+{{< figure src="../accordion.png" title="Accordion" >}}

 ## Properties